-The food the Food Bank receives is donated.
-However, the costs associated with the acquisition, processing, storing, and distributing of the food is not.
-Unfortunately, the first two sources of funding do not cover all the costs incurred in running this outreach.
+The food the Food Bank receives is often donated.
+However, the costs associated with the acquisition, processing, storing, and distributing of this food can be significant.

-Upon signing the contract, our Partner Agencies agree to support our work by a cents per pound contribution.
-This is referred to as an Agency Shared Maintenance Donation and covers approximately 1/3 of the total cost of our operation.
+Upon signing the contract, our members agree to support our work by a cents per pound contribution.
+This is referred to as an Agency Shared Maintenance Donation and helps to support our operational and food sourcing efforts.